zdharma-continuum/zinit/README.md

 <details>
   <summary>Here are the new features and updates added to zplugin in the last 90 days.</summary>

+* 13-09-2019
+  - New ice `aliases` which loads plugin with the aliases mechanism enabled.
+Use for plugins that define **and use** aliases in their scripts.

 * 11-09-2019
   - New ice-mods `sh`,`bash`,`ksh`,`csh` that load plugins (and snippets) with the **sticky emulation** feature of Zsh – all functions defined within the plugin will